laras126/angular-wireframes/README.md

 4. Adjust the naming of the views and controllers to your liking
 5. Add your own JSON test data
 6. Adjust the templates to correlate with that data

+Note that in order to deploy on Heroku, you need to track the dist/ directory - not ideal, but based on my Google findings, that's the case.

 ### Enjoy!